oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 ## Deploy the apps

+**To deploy the application with continuousphp**

+1. Click on the **Play** button on the top right of the projet
+2. Select the **develop** branch
+3. The build is launched, it will create the testing and dist package, then run tests (behat and phpunit) for the choosen PHP Versions, then deploy the application.
+4. In the deploy console, you should see **Deployment successfully started**
+5. Login to the AWS console/AWS CodeDeploy to see the details.

 ## Notes

+Don't hesitate to contact us if you like to have more information about this tutorials.

 Now you can [start using continuousphp](https://continuousphp.com/)
 We do hope you will enjoy using it for your projects.
 Any question, don’t hesitate to ask us using the chat button!